- 21 Aug 2024

 Istio

-- 5 Minutes to read
+• 3 Minutes to read

-- PDF
+• PDF

 Istio is an open-source service mesh that integrates with existing distributed applications.
 It also works as a platform with APIs to integrate into logging and telemetry systems.
-Traceable provides an agent that integrates with Istio to monitor your system and detect anomalies and attacks.
+Traceable provides an agent to integrate with Istio to monitor your system and detect anomalies and attacks.
 Traceable can also block attacks on your system based on the configurations that you do on the platform.
 For more information on blocking, see Detection and Custom policies.
 The following is a high-level deployment diagram for Traceable's Istio solution.
 Note that Traceable attaches to only the Istio ingress gateway.

 The deployment steps assume that a stock deployment of Istio is already available.